Transportation In West Virginia

 “A Wheeling Suspension Bridge Tour”

-what was then called “internal improvements,” which meant the construction of a network of transportation systems to join the untapped natural resources of the Midwest with the commercial centers on the eastern seaboard.
+“The history of the Wheeling Suspension Bridge is intimately involved in the history of Wheeling and must be viewed in terms of a national emphasis on what was then called “internal improvements,” which meant the construction of a network of transportation systems to join the untapped natural resources of the Midwest with the commercial centers on the eastern seaboard.
 One of the earliest advocated for “internal improvements” was Albert Gallatin, who as Secretary of the Treasury published his influential report on roads and canals in 1808.
 However, before the dawn of the nineteenth century Ebenezer Zane, the founder of Wheeling, received approval from the U. S. Congress to build a post road in the Northwest Territory from Wheeling to Limestone (now Maysville), Kentucky.
 This established Wheeling as a gateway to the Northwest Territories.
 This position was greatly enhanced with the construction of the National Road from Cumberland, Maryland to Wheeling. . .”

 Explore Ohio Co.
 Public Library’s “A Wheeling Suspension Bridge Tour” Website to continue reading